ktomk/pipelines/README.md

   clean build in a step script while you can keep artifacts from pipelines locally.

 * **Ready for Offline**: On the plane?
+Riding Deutsche Bahn?
 Or just a rainy day on a remote location with broken net?
 Coding while abroad?
 Or just Bitbucket down again?
 Before going into offline mode, make use of `--images` and the shell:

       $ pipelines --images | while read -r image; do \
         docker image pull "$image"; done;